-Tiles You Can Use to Create Mosaic Art Masterpieces
+Tiles You Can Use to Create Mosaic Tile Art Masterpieces

-Today, mosaic designs are still made into detailed images of people, places, and things, or they’re used to create patterns in courtyards, on tabletops, and as backsplashes in kitchens.
+Today, mosaic tile art is still made into detailed images of people, places, and things, or they’re used to create patterns in courtyards, on tabletops, and as backsplashes in kitchens.
 The only real difference today is that many mosaics are being manufactured.
 There’s a debate as to whether these computer-created mosaics are still considered art, or even mosaics because they aren’t technically artisan.

 For example, if you were to digitally create a mosaic-like piece, it wouldn’t technically be a mosaic.
 To make it a true mosaic, you must use actual pieces of material to create a pattern – or a non-pattern.
 So, what materials are considered ideal for real mosaics?

 Tiles You Can Use to Create Your Own Mosaic

 Many people love the look of glass tile mosaics, while others like the natural matte look of stone.
 Both end up looking beautiful as mosaics, and there are more materials out there than just those two.
 Whether you go with random or natural shapes, or you prefer the small blocks or squares of materials known as tesserae, your mosaic tile art should be stunning with the right materials.

 You can choose from all sorts of different glass tiles for your mosaic.
 The end result will have a stained-glass look.
 It will be glossy, shiny, and can be made up of a variety of colors or finishes.